 1970 -- Wayne Hillman beat Glenn Hall with 4:33 left in the third period for the game-tying goal and Bernie Parent turned away 28 of 30 shots to give the Flyers a 2-2 draw with the St. Louis Blues at the Spectrum.

 1972 -- The Minnesota North Stars bombarded Flyers' starter Michel Belhumeur with 32 shots in the opening period and 46 through forty minutes on the way to a 53-shot effort as they downed the visitors 7-2 at the Met Center.

-The Flames twice took a lead, and Philadelphia twice came back to knot the score.
+The Flames twice took a lead, and Philadelphia twice answered back to knot the score.
 Curt Bennett staked Atlanta to a first period lead before Reggie Leach knotted the score less than four minutes later, and Buster Harvey made it a 2-1 Flames advantage in the first minute of the middle stanza until Bob Kelly evened things up midway through the frame.

 It was all Philly in the third as they outshot Atlanta by a 14-4 margin, and the pressure eventually paid off with MacLeish's late game-winner.

 1975 -- Reggie Leach notched a pair of goals and Wayne Stephenson made 27 saves as the Flyers defeated the Los Angeles Kings 6-4 at the Forum in Inglewood, California.